Afex Money Transfer Review

 - Dedicated Dealer: Yes.

-- Offices: Australia, Canada, Italy, Ireland, Norway, Sweden, Switzerland, United Kingdom, United States
+- Offices: Australia, Canada, Channel Islands, Indonesia, Italy, Ireland, Norway, Spain, Sweden, Switzerland, United Kingdom and United States

 - Ways to approach: Email, Telephone (local in most countries), Callback form.